Our Counselors

 Bachelor of Science degree in Psychology from UW- La Crosse in 2011.

-Chris Rinkenberger
+Chris Rinkenberger - MS, LPC, NCC

 Pronouns: he/him/his

 Chris has a multi-faceted clinical experience serving others.
-He is an adoptive parent and he spent many years as a treatment foster parent.
+He is an adoptive parent and spent many years as a treatment foster parent.
 Chris has worked in outpatient and residential settings, as well as in the jail and juvenile detention center.

 During the past several years, Chris has worked with children, adolescents, adults, and families in crisis.
 These experiences have provided a wealth of knowledge and insight to an array of unique clients and situations.